It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 In those settings, statistical significance is often used as a proxy for importance, though this is rarely ever justified.
 As we’ve noted elsewhere, statistical significance is affected by other things besides the size of the coefficient.
 And without an understanding of the context of the features, in this case, like how long typical reviews are, what their range is, what variability of ratings is, etc., the information it provides is extremely limited, and many would argue, not very useful.

 If we are very interested in the coefficient or weight value specifically, it is better to focus on the range of possible values.
 This is provided by the confidence interval, along with the predictions that come about based on that coefficient’s value, which will likewise have interval estimates.
 Like statistical significance, a confidence interval is also a ‘loaded’ description of a feature’s relationship to the target, not without issues.
-However, we can use it in a very practical way as a range of possible values for that weight, and more importantly, think of possibilities rather than certainties.
+However, we can use it in a very practical way as a range of possible values for that feature’s weight, and more importantly, think of possibilities rather than certainties.

-Suffice it to say at this point that how much one focuses on prediction vs. explanation depends on the context and goals of the data endeavor.
+Suffice it to say at this point, that how much one focuses on prediction versus explanation depends on the context and goals of the data endeavor.
 There are cases where predictive capability is of utmost importance, and we care less about explanatory details, but not to the point of ignoring it.
-For example, even with deep learning models for image classification, where the inputs are just RGB values, we’d still like to know what the (notably complex) model is picking up on, otherwise we may be classifying images based on something like image backgrounds (e.g. outdoors vs. indoors) instead of the objects of actual interest (dogs vs. cats).
+For example, even with deep learning models for image classification, where the inputs are just RGB values from an image, we’d still like to know what the (notably complex) model is picking up on, otherwise we may be classifying images based on something like image backgrounds (e.g. outdoors vs. indoors) instead of the objects of actual interest (dogs vs. cats).
 In some business or other organizational settings, we are very, or even mostly, interested in the coefficients/weights, which might indicate how to allocate monetary resources in some fashion.
 But if those weights come from a model with no predictive power, placing much importance on them may be a fruitless endeavor.

 3.5 Adding Complexity